huggingface/blog/unsloth-trl.md

 | Mistral 7b     | Slim Orca | A100 | 1571            | 842 (1.87x)  | 19.4GB          | 12.4GB       |
 | Code Llama 34b | Slim Orca | A100 | 1982            | 1042 (1.9x)  | 33.22GB         | 27.4GB       |

-Unsloth was benchmarked on over 59 runs using 4 datasets, and on Tesla T4 and A100 instances via Google Colab.
+Unsloth was benchmarked on over 59 runs using 4 datasets and on Tesla T4 and A100 instances via Google Colab.
 QLoRA was applied to all linear layers (attention and MLP) with a rank of 16, and gradient checkpointing was on.
 By testing against the latest Transformers branch, which now has SDPA natively integrated, Unsloth is around 2x faster.
 All 59 notebooks are provided for full reproducibility, and more details are in Unsloth’s benchmarking details [here](https://unsloth.ai/blog/mistral-benchmark)

 ## How do I use Unsloth?